-Version 6 of Plaque Simulator (PS6) is designed for recent (2009 models or later) Apple Macintosh computers with Apple silicon M-series and/or Intel Xeon, Core i7, or Core i5 multicore processors that can install OSX version 10.12 or greater.
+Version 6 of Plaque Simulator (PS6) is designed for relatively recent (2013 models or later) Apple Macintosh computers with Apple silicon M-series and/or Intel Xeon, Core i5, i7 or i9 x86 processors that can install OSX version 10.12 or greater.

-Intel Xeon and Core series processors should be considered as obsolete.
+In 2022, Intel Xeon and Core series processors should be considered as obsolete.
 They consume far more energy than Apple silicon processors, the chips run very hot which results in significant thermal throttling and they deliver poor battery life in laptops.
 Some Intel CPUs are hyper-threaded which means that for each processor core that is physically present, the operating system addresses two virtual or logical cores, and shares the workload between them when possible.
-The Intel Core i5 processor found in many off-the-shelf iMacs and Mac laptops has less cache and the 4 core variant is not hyper-threaded.
-PS6 will run nicely on the Core i5 processor but dosimetry performance will be slower compared to an i7 or i9.
+The Intel Core i5 and later generation i7 processors found in many older iMacs and Mac laptops have less cache and are usually not hyper-threaded.
+PS6 will run on the Core i5 processor but dosimetry performance will be slower compared to an i7 or i9.
 Outfit your computer with as many cores (e.g. >= 6) and threads as you can afford.

 To get the most from Plaque Simulator you will want to do image based planning.
 Eye Physics uses the following well known 3rd party software solutions to prepare CT, MR, ultrasound and fundus images for export to Plaque Simulator.